Wyeth: 1930–1949

-In 1930, Wyeth purchased Anacin, a product for tension headaches which quickly became the company's flagship product.
-One year later, Harvard sold Wyeth to American Home Products (AHP) for US$2.9 million.
+In 1930, the Wyeth company purchased Anacin, a product for tension headaches which quickly became the company's flagship product.
+One year later, Harvard sold Wyeth to American Home Products for US$2.9 million.

 In 1935, Alvin G. Brush, a Certified Public Accountant, became CEO of the organization and served for 30 years.
 Under Brush's leadership, 34 new companies were acquired in 15 years, including Chef Boyardee and the S.M.A.
 Corporation, a pharmaceutical firm specializing in infant formulas.
 Wyeth also made its first licensing deal, acquiring an antibiotic for arthritis vaccine research.

-In 1941, the US entered World War II, and AHP shipped typical wartime drugs such as Sulfadiazine, bacteriostatics, blood plasma, typhus vaccine, quinine, and atabrine tablets.
+In 1941, the US entered World War II, and Wyeth shipped typical wartime drugs such as sulfa bacteriostatics, blood plasma, typhus vaccine, quinine, and atabrine tablets.
 Wyeth was later rewarded for its contribution to the war effort.
 During this time, Wyeth launched its penicillin research facility with G. Raymond Rettew.
-In 1943, Wyeth purchased G. Washington Coffee Refining Company, an instant coffee company created by George C. L. Washington.
+In 1943, Wyeth purchased G. Washington Coffee Refining Company, an instant coffee company created by early 20th century Belgian inventor George Washington.

-In 1943, AHP merged with Ayerst, McKenna and Harrison, Ltd. of Canada.
-With this merger came Premarin, the world's first conjugated estrogen medicine, which was a flagship product for AHP until 2002, when preliminary results from the Women's Health Initiative linked it to a number of negative effects, including increased risk for breast cancer.
+In 1943, Wyeth merged with Ayerst, McKenna and Harrison, Ltd. of Canada.
+With this merger came Premarin, the world's first conjugated estrogen medicine, which was a flagship product for Wyeth until 2002, when preliminary results from the Women's Health Initiative linked it to a number of negative effects, including increased risk for breast cancer.
 Sales subsequently fell off worldwide.

-AHP was one of 22 companies selected by the government in 1944 to manufacture penicillin for the military, and later for the general public.
+Wyeth was one of 22 companies selected by the government in 1944 to manufacture penicillin for the military, and later for the general public.

-In 1945, AHP acquired the Fort Dodge Serum Company, entering the animal health field.
+In 1945, Wyeth acquired the Fort Dodge Serum Company, entering the animal health field.

-In 1946, AHP acquired the Joseph Burnett Co., a manufacturer of flavoring extracts.

 1950–1969

-In 1951, AHP launched Antabuse, a drug for the treatment of alcoholism, as well as the antihistamine Phenergan.
+In 1951, Wyeth launched Antabuse, a drug for the treatment of alcoholism, as well as the antihistamine Phenergan.
 Ansolyen was launched the next year as a high blood pressure medication.
 The anticonvulsant Mysoline was introduced in 1954.
 Other drugs introduced during this time include Isordil, a vasodilator for treatment of angina, Dryvax, a freeze-dried smallpox vaccine, and Ovral, a combined oral contraceptive pill.
-Pharmaceuticals were generating an ever-increasing percentage of AHP's sales.
+Pharmaceuticals were generating an ever-increasing percentage of Wyeth's sales.

-AHP became a leading US vaccine producer after supplying polio vaccine for Salk trials.
+Wyeth became a leading US vaccine producer after supplying polio vaccine for Salk trials.
 The corporate headquarters were moved to Radnor, Pennsylvania, where they remained until 2003.
-William F. Laporte became the chairman and president of AHP in 1965, and served until 1981.
+William F. Laporte became the Chairman and President of AHP in 1965, and served until 1981.

-The World Health Organization initiated the Global Smallpox Eradication Program in 1967, and approached AHP to develop a better injection system for smallpox vaccines which could be used in the field.
-AHP waived patent royalties on its innovative bifurcated needle, aiding in the delivery of over 200 million smallpox vaccines per year.
+The World Health Organization initiated the Global Smallpox Eradication Program in 1967, and approached Wyeth to develop a better injection system for smallpox vaccines which could be used in the field.
+Wyeth waived patent royalties on its innovative bifurcated needle, aiding in the delivery of over 200 million smallpox vaccines per year.